-The Subtle Art of Not Giving A F*ck: A Counterintuitive Approach to Living a Good Life by Mark Manson.
-Mark Manson is a blogger who wrote this book in reaction to the problems he saw in the self-help industry, but he doesn’t have a background in psychology or any sort of related field.
+The Subtle Art of Not Giving A F*ck: A Counterintuitive Approach to Living a Good Life is written by Mark Manson.
+He’s a blogger who wrote this book in reaction to the problems he saw in the self-help industry, but he doesn’t have a background in psychology or any sort of related field.
 This book represents his opinion, and the ideas presented in the book aren’t based on any sort of research.
 In broad terms I tend to take issue with books that present opinions as fact without being based in actual evidence.
 There’s nothing wrong with an opinion, but I think it needs to be clearly delineated as such.

 In some ways, some of the author’s philosophy is a rebrand of radical acceptance.
 He discusses the importance of non-superficial values, and while his approach isn’t necessarily my favourite the content is reasonable.
 He challenges modern society’s focus on materialism and more, more, more.
-He also disagrees with the focus on the pursuit of positivity, to point of of avoiding the rest of what reality throws at us.
+He also disagrees with the focus on the pursuit of positivity, to the point of avoiding the rest of what reality throws at us.
 He repeatedly returns to the idea of entitlement as being a fundamental underlying problem, but there is a tinge of brattiness to his writing style that takes away from this message.

 There were a number of ways in which this book fell short for me.
 One of the places where he lost me was the idea of “don’t try”.
 Trying for the sake of personal growth is very different from trying to keep up with the Joneses.
 Manson argues that “everything worthwhile in life is won through surmounting the associated negative experience”, and while this may sometimes be the case, I doubt the veracity of this as a broad generalization.
 There are some valid messages about things like values that get watered down by somewhat cavalier examples.